adonix-org/cloud-spark/README.md

 - Responses with `Vary` headers are fully supported, so the cache respects variations based on headers like `Accept-Language`.
 - Responses that **do not** include user-specific data (such as Set-Cookie or requests with Authorization/Cookie headers).

 Other types of responses (non-GET, errors, partial content, or requests marked no-store) are never cached.
-This ensures caching is safe, consistent with HTTP standards, and compatible with Cloudflare’s caching behavior.
+This ensures caching is safe and consistent with HTTP standards.

 Enable the built-in cache middleware as follows: